filipednb/spring-core/README.md

 </beans>
 ```
 ## Depends On ##
-- At time, we want to force the container to load one or more bean
+- At times, we want to force the container to load one or more bean
 before the dependent bean is loaded
 - With depends-on, Spring IoC initializes depending beans before craeating the actual bean
 - In the similar way, Spring destroys the depending beans first and then the actural bean

-To see it happen we make a configure XML creating a bean thats depends on another bean:
+To see it happen we make a configure XML creating first a bean thats depends on another bean:
 ```xml
     <bean depends-on="init" id="initializer-dependent" class="spring.core.bean.depends.on.InitializerDependent" />
     <bean id="init" class="spring.core.bean.depends.on.Initializer" />